Reading Time: 3 Minutes

 As well as planting low-maintenance gardens, we have some easy landscaping ideas to keep your property beautiful.

 Investing a bit of time into the section will result in:

 - Higher property value

 Some easy ways to improve the landscape on your rental property include:

 - Cleaning up all the edges of your lawn.
 Overgrown paths are one of the first things a potential tenant will see when viewing the property

-- Installing pavers to things like the garden and the washing line to avoid damaging the grass.
+- Installing pavers for things like the garden and the washing line to avoid damaging the grass.
 You could also consider replacing all grass with landscaping stones and pavers to add interest and avoid lawn maintenance

 - Putting weed mats and bark in gardens to minimize weeding time (note: this can change the soil composition so it needs to be a long-term decision)

-Although it will increase up front costs, investing money into low maintenance rental property landscaping will increase the value of your property and attract the best tenants possible.
+Although it will increase upfront costs, investing money into low-maintenance rental property landscaping will increase the value of your property and attract the best tenants possible.